List of Everton F.C. seasons

-The following lists Everton's League performances, top goalscorers and average attendances from 1888, when the Football League was formed, to the end of the most recent completed season.
+The following lists Everton's League performances, top goalscorers and average attendances from 1888–89, when the Football League was formed, to the end of the most recent completed season.
 For a more detailed history see History of Everton F.C.

 The 98 full seasons in the 20th century were reduced to 87 deducting the war years.
 Everton competed in 83 top flight seasons in the 20th century, the highest of any club.
 Everton averaged a top flight position of 8.15.
-Everton were founder members of the Football League in 1888 and were champions of it for the first time in 1891.
-By the time World War II broke out in 1939, they had been league champions five times and had fielded some of the biggest names in English football, including goalkeeper Ted Sagar and forwards Dixie Dean and Tommy Lawton.
+Everton were founder members of the Football League in 1888 and were champions of it for the first time in 1890–91.
+By the time World War II broke out in 1939, they had been league champions 5 times and had fielded some of the biggest names in English football, including goalkeeper Ted Sagar and forwards Dixie Dean and Tommy Lawton.
 In Everton's title-winning season of 1927–28, Dean scored a record 60 league goals in a single season – still an English record.

 Everton originally played at Anfield until a dispute with their landlord in 1892 saw the club exit the ground, which was re-occupied by the newly formed Liverpool, who gradually became Everton's fierce local rivals.
-Everton, meanwhile, settled into nearby Goodison Park, where they played until the end of the 2024-25 season, moving to the Hill Dickinson Stadium at the start of the 2025-26 season.
+Everton, meanwhile, settled into nearby Goodison Park, where they played until the end of the 2024–25 season, moving to the Hill Dickinson Stadium at the start of the 2025–26 season.

-Everton hold the record of playing most seasons in the top flight of English football, only playing four seasons outside the first tier since the creation of the Football League in 1888.
+Everton hold the record of playing most seasons in the top flight of English football, only playing 4 seasons outside the first tier since the creation of the Football League in 1888.
 The club have played at the top level continuously since 1954; only Arsenal have a longer unbroken run at this level.

-After World War II, Everton's first major success came in 1963, when they won the league title under the management of Harry Catterick, who also added another league title to Everton's club honours in 1970, as well as the FA Cup in 1966 and two Charity Shields in 1963 and 1970.
+After World War II, Everton's first major success came in 1963, when they won the league title under the management of Harry Catterick, who also added another league title to Everton's club honours in 1970, as well as the FA Cup in 1966 and 2 Charity Shields in 1963 and 1970.

 Another golden era at Everton prevailed, after the appointment of Howard Kendall as manager in 1981.
-Everton won the FA Cup in 1984 and became league champions in 1985, when they also won their first European trophy in the shape of the European Cup Winners' Cup.
-Another league title in 1987 and three consecutive Charity Shields in 1984, 1985 and 1986 also followed.
-Everton also won a fourth consecutive Charity Shield in 1987, under the management of Colin Harvey.
+Everton won the FA Cup in 1984 and won the league title in 1985, when they also won their first European trophy in the shape of the European Cup Winners' Cup.
+Another league title in 1987 and 3 consecutive Charity Shields in 1984, 1985 and 1986 also followed.
+Everton also won a fourth consecutive Charity Shield in 1987 under the management of Colin Harvey.